teeuniverse/teeuniverse/README.md

 ##Compilation (Windows, MinGW)

+MinGW must be installed and configured to be able to compile C++.

 ###CMake

 Download CMake from its official webpage.
 If you are using Windows 32-bit, [download this installer (official download page)](https://cmake.org/files/v3.7/cmake-3.7.1-win32-x86.msi).
 If you are using Windows 64-bit, [download this installer (official download page)](https://cmake.org/files/v3.7/cmake-3.7.1-win64-x64.msi)